Distinguishing Features of the Class

 - Keeps immediate supervisor and designated others fully and accurately informed concerning work progress, including present and potential work problems and suggestions for new or improved ways of addressing such problems;

-- Responds to media, legal, and citizens' inquiries and comments in a courteous and timely manner;
+- Responds to citizens' questions and comments in a courteous and timely manner;

 - Communicates and coordinates regularly with appropriate others to maximize the effectiveness and efficiency of interdepartmental operations and activities;